abhishekarya1/Hash-Define-myNotes/content/spring-boot/interview.md

 **YAML vs Properties**: YAML is cleaner and structured, properties is simple and verbose.
 YAML files cannot be loaded by using the `@PropertySource` annotation so that's a negative.

-**How to change the default Embedded Servlet Container?** It is nothing but the web server, and by default its Tomcat.
-We can exclude the Tomcat dependency under `spring-boot-starter-web` and add another dependency like `spring-boot-starter-webflux` or `io.netty` to have Netty as the application server.

 **How to disable a specific Auto-Configuration?**: find out the configuration class that configures the functionality and use `exclude` property in main class annotation.
 ```java
 @SpringBootApplication(exclude = {"DataSourceAutoConfiguration.class"})